Understanding Routing and NAT with WireGuard VPN

 In the installer script, we set some DNAT rules to match the packets coming from the server's public network interface.

-Specifically, if a packet contains TCP or UDP connection to certain ports listed in the rules, its destination address will be changed.
+Specifically, if a packet contains a TCP or UDP connection to certain ports listed in the rules, its destination address will be changed.

 Routing Decision